Exodus Wallet Review – A Beginner’s Guide

 Here’s how it works:

-The one feature I think Exodus is missing is custom network fee handling.
-At the moment Exodus automatically sets the best price to deliver your transactions as fast as possible.
-This may turn out to be costly when the network is crowded.
+The one feature I think Exodus is missing is custom network fee handling for Ethereum and altcoins.
+At the moment, Exodus only allows custom fees for Bitcoin.
+For all other coins, it automatically sets the best price to deliver your transactions as fast as possible.
+This may turn out to be costly when the network is crowded, especially on busy networks like Ethereum.

-Exodus supports 103 cryptoassets in total (coins and token).
+Exodus supports more than 115 cryptoassets in total (coins and token).
 The most notable coins supported by the wallet are:

 - Bitcoin Cash